Are Colonics Helpful or Harmful?

 A low-residue diet is also recommended to give your digestive system a chance to rest.
 This includes eating softer foods like applesauce, mashed potatoes, white rice, and chicken and avoiding harder-to-digest foods like raw vegetables, red meat, nuts, and whole grains.

-Potential Side Effects and Risks of Colonics
+Side Effects and Dangers of Colonics

 • Nausea